scrage/rock_the_jvm/README.md

 # rock_the_jvm
-Notes on a udemy course about Scala: https://www.udemy.com/course/rock-the-jvm-scala-for-beginners/
+Reference notes on a udemy course on Scala: https://www.udemy.com/course/rock-the-jvm-scala-for-beginners/

 ## Section 1: The Absolute Scala Basics